kahise1/ethics_fall2025/_posts/2025-12-02-blog-post-PRIV-1.md

 ### What Does “Deleting” Actually Mean?
 Most digital systems do not erase data immediately.
 Instead, they delete references to the data.
 The file, message, or image remains on the storage device until it is overwritten, which may take days, months, or never happen at all.
 Cloud platforms complicate this further because a single file can exist in multiple locations, all with different retention policies.

 This means that for example when someone deletes an Instagram photo or a Google document, the user version disappears, but internal versions may live on in backups, recycled server copies, or long-term logs.
-“Delete,” in this sense, often means “hide from the user”—not “destroy forever.”
+“Delete,” in this sense, often means “hide from the user” not “destroy forever.”

 ### Why is it hard to fully Erase digital data
 Deleting data is technically difficult because modern storage is built for durability, not destruction.
 Systems automatically create backups, replicate content across servers, and store metadata for security or recovery.
-Full erasure requires coordinated deletion across every location the data exists—something most platforms are not designed to guarantee.
+Full erasure requires coordinated deletion across every location the data exists, something most platforms are not designed to guarantee.

 On top of that, secure deletion methods (like cryptographic erasure or physical overwriting) introduce performance costs that companies want to avoid.
 As a result, remnants accumulate whether users want them to or not.